luontola/pa-mentor/README.md

 Backend changes; published immediately

-- Fixed incorrect calculations in the map-reduce functions
+- Fixed multiple bugs in the percentile calculations
 - Show the application version on the index page
 - Automatically remove the stats of old games